jtkovacs/jtkovacs.github.io/refs/notes/bi.md

 https://jtkovacs.github.io/refs/data-science.html

-- DS has more programming, is better at using computational power for analysis
+- DS involves more programming, is better at using computational power for analysis
-- DS may involve more sophisticated modeling
-- DS facilitates predictive and prescriptive analytics
+- DS may involve more sophisticated modeling, facilitating more predictive and prescriptive analytics
-- Because DS uses computers, it loses the context awareness that human actors supply in their interactions with BI and must recreate it somehow, for instance in training machine learning algorithms
+- Because DS uses computers, it loses the context awareness that human actors supply in their interactions with BI and must recreate it somehow (for instance in training machine learning algorithms)

 ### Food system metaphor